vallpi/EducationApp/README.md

 v 0.3.5 Created pages in Editor for adding QuestionModel2, Subject, Topic to DB. (by Pyashy)

 v 0.3.5.1 Fixed some details so adding questions is now almost safe.
 Added some features in Editor. (by Pyashy)

+v 0.3.6 Partially moved logic from UI to Classes. (by Sandvie)